Leaseholders and shared ownership policies

 They outline our responsibilities as well as requirements for leaseholders and shared owners.

-Shared ownership is an affordable home ownership product that helps people who cannot afford to buy a home outright to get onto the property ladder.
+Shared ownership is an affordable way to get onto the property ladder for those who cannot afford to buy a home outright.

-This policy sets out who is eligible to purchase a shared ownership home from L&Q, how we assess affordability, and how we allocate our shared ownership homes.
+This policy sets out who is eligible for shared ownership, how we assess affordability, and how homes are allocated.

 Read our Shared Ownership Eligibility and Allocations policy (PDF)

-This policy sets out how we support shared owners who wish to buy more shares in their home (staircasing).
+This policy explains how we support shared owners who want to buy additional shares in their home (known as staircasing).

 It also explains what we consider if someone wants to sell shares back to us (reverse staircasing).